 People with COPD and pneumonia are normally admitted to the hospital for treatment.
-Your doctor may order chest-x-rays, CT scans and blood work to diagnose pneumonia.
+Your doctor may order chest-x-rays, CT scans, or blood work to diagnose pneumonia.
 They may also test a sample of your sputum to look for infection.

-Your doctor may prescribe you antibiotics that will likely be administered intravenously.
-You may need to continue taking antibiotics after you leave the hospital.
+Your doctor may prescribe antibiotics.
+These will likely be given intravenously when you’re in the hospital.
+You may also need to continue taking antibiotics by mouth after you return home.

 Your doctor may prescribe glucocorticoids.
 They can reduce the inflammation in your lungs and help you breathe.
-These can be given through an inhaler, a pill, or an injection.
+These can be given through an inhaler, pill, or injection.

 Your doctor will also prescribe medications in nebulizers or inhalers to further help your breathing and manage the symptoms of COPD.